 John Taylor, Professor.
 Evolution, fungi, phylogenomics, mycology, population genomics.

 Matthew Traxler, Assistant Professor.

 Danielle Tullman-Ercek, Assistant Professor.
 Bioenergy, synthetic biology, protein engineering, bionanotechnology.

 Russell E. Vance, Associate Professor.
 Immunology, microbiology, infectious disease, molecular and cell biology.

 Matthew D. Welch, Professor.
 Biology, cell motility, the role of the actin cytoskeleton in cell locomotion, shape change, actin filament assembly, bacterial and viral pathogens.

 Patricia Zambryski, Professor.
 Microbial biology, plant biology, plant intercellular communication via plasmodesmata, Agrobacterium, bacterial type IV secretion.

 Wenjun Zhang, Assistant Professor.
 Natural product biosynthesis and engineering for health and bioenergy applications.

-Sangwei Lu, Associate Adjunct Professor.
+Sangwei Lu, Adjunct Professor.
 Pathogenesis and stress response of Salmonella serovars; foodborne diseases.